 ACD Environmental was excited to attend the official launch of Whitethorn Gardens, Stoke Mandeville.
 Although a little wet it did not dampen the spirits of those who attended.
-ACD Environmental started work on this project with Kier Living in 2018, assisting ...
+ACD Environmental started work on this project with Kier Living in 2018, assisting with the full suite of ecological and arboricultural surveys, ...

 28th February 2020ACD Environmental